Sakshi-Jadhav73/diabetes-prediction-system-/README.md

 # 🩺 Diabetes Prediction System

-## 📌 Overview

-A machine learning-based web application that predicts the likelihood of diabetes using medical parameters such as glucose level, BMI, age, and blood pressure.
-The application provides real-time predictions through an interactive interface built using Streamlit.
+A Machine Learning-based web application that predicts whether a person is diabetic or not based on medical input parameters.

 ---

+## 📌 Project Overview

+This project uses a trained Machine Learning model to analyze health-related features such as glucose level, BMI, age, etc., and predicts the likelihood of diabetes.
+The application is deployed using **Streamlit** for an interactive user interface.

+---

-## 🚀 Features
+## ⚙️ Features

+* User-friendly web interface
 * Real-time diabetes prediction
+* Pre-trained Machine Learning model
+* Input-based prediction system
-* Simple and user-friendly interface
+* Simple and clean UI

-* Fast and lightweight application
-* Uses trained machine learning model
+---

+## 📊 Input Features

+The model uses the following parameters:

+* Pregnancies
+* Glucose
+* Blood Pressure
+* Skin Thickness
+* Insulin
+* BMI
+* Diabetes Pedigree Function
+* Age

 ---